greg-raven/Uncommon-Sense/_posts/2015-03-18-power-to-the-people-2.md

 ---
-title: 'Power to the people?'
+title: "Power to the people?"
 layout: post
 categories:
 - liberalism